rubin-dp0/dp1-sci-prep-seminars/galaxies/galaxies-demo_cmd.md

-# Searching for potential foreground lens galaxies
+# Comparing the Color-Magnitude Diagram of a set of Field Galaxies with that of a Cluster of Galaxies (Seeing the Red Sequence)

 For the Portal Aspect of the Rubin Science Platform at data.lsst.cloud.

 **Data Release:** DP0

-**Last verified to run:** 2025-03-03
+**Last verified to run:** 2025-04-01

-**Learning objective:** Use the ADQL interface to query for bright red extended objects that might be potential foreground lenses.
-Investigate the r-band `deepCoadd` image of a galaxy.
+**Learning objective:** Use the ADQL interface to compare the color-magnitude diagram of a set of field galaxies with that of a galaxy cluster.
+Investigate the r-band `deepCoadd` image of a galaxy cluster.

 **LSST data products:** `Object` catalog, `deepCoadd` image